-- S1 Episode 1 – The Indigo Child & the Coddled Toddler – In the first episode, the Adler family believes in a natural approach to parenting.
+- S1 E1 – The Indigo Child & the Coddled Toddler – In the first episode, the Adler family believes in a natural approach to parenting.
 The Masterson-Horns believe in being very involved in their child’s life.

-- S1 Episode 2 – The Wanderers – Wendy, and Tyler decide to give up their life on the road and find a place to call home.
+- S1 E2 – The Wanderers – Next, Wendy and Tyler give up their life on the road and find a place to call home.

-- S1 Episode 3 – The Smartest, Most Handsome, Best Kid Ever – Marisa pushes her child, Austen, to be the best at everything.
-Her husband Austen disagrees with her extreme method of parenting.
+- S1 Episode 3 – The Smartest, Most Handsome, Best Kid Ever – Later, Marisa pushes her child, Austen, to be the best at everything.
+Her husband, Austen, disagrees with her extreme method of parenting.

-- S1 Episode 4 – The Highly Disciplined Warriors & The Total Package – Jen and Troi train their kids as warriors.
-Darlene works extra hard to make sure her kids are perfect in every way.
+- S1 Episode 4 – The Highly Disciplined Warriors & The Total Package – First, Jen, and Troi train their kids as warriors.
+Later, Darlene works extra hard to make sure her kids are perfect in every way.

 - S1 Episode 5 – The Mind Controller & The Body Positive Baby – Artsy Madison wants her two-year-old daughter to know everything about sexuality.
 James, her partner, thinks she’s going way too far.
-Later, Lisa hypnotizes her kids, but it causes problems long-term.
+Later, Lisa hypnotizes her kids, but it causes long-term problems.

-- S1 Episode 6 – The Everything-on-Demand Baby – Christian and Nate believe that they should be everything to their child.
+- S1 Episode 6 – The Everything-on-Demand Baby – In the final episode, Christian and Nate believe that they should be everything to their child.
 Christian is a non-vaxer who breastfeeds at any time.
-She tries to decide whether to intentionally expose her daughter to chickenpox.
+She tries to decide whether to expose her daughter to chickenpox intentionally.